qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/translate-stt-multiple-languages/cpp/windows.md

    void TranslateSpeechToText()
    {
-       // Creates an instance of a speech translation config with specified subscription key and service region.
+       // Creates an instance of a speech translation config with specified host and subscription key.
-       // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechTranslationConfig::FromSubscription("YourSubscriptionKey", "YourServiceRegion");
+       // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechTranslationConfig::FromHost("wss://YourServiceRegion.stt.speech.azure.cn/", "YourSubscriptionKey");

        // Sets source and target languages.
        // Replace with the languages of your choice, from list found here: https://docs.azure.cn/cognitive-services/speech-service/language-support#speech-translation